Parks and Recreation Department

 To the Citizens, the Board of Selectmen, and the Town Manager:

-If anyone would like more information about the Parks and Recreation Department, feel free to stop by or check out our Facebook page www.facebook.com/farmingtonrec.
+If anyone would like more information about the Recreation Department feel free to call us or check out our Facebook page www.facebook.com/farmingtonrec.

 Matthew L. Foster, CPRP